 27. “Bird Song” By Jerry Garcia

-Jerry Garcia’s “Bird Song” is a haunting ballad about the fleeting nature of life.
-The lyrics evoke the image of a bird singing happily before flying away, leaving the listener wondering what it all means.
-Garcia’s beautiful melody is the perfect backdrop for this poignant message, making it one of the most memorable songs about birds.
+The lyrics speak of a bird singing happily before flying away, leaving the listener wondering what it all means.
+Garcia’s beautiful melody is the perfect backdrop for this song, making it a deserving mention in this list of songs about birds.

 The popularity of bird songs is evident in the number of songs that have been written about them.